 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, DC 20202-5901.

 Under FERPA, only directory information may be released without a student's written consent, except to the extent that FERPA authorizes disclosure without consent.
 Directory information is defined as: a student's name, address, telephone number and email address; date and place of birth; major field of study and classification; enrollment status (full-time or part-time; undergraduate or graduate); photograph; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance, degrees, awards, and honors received; and previous educational institution most recently attended.

 To prevent the release of directory information without written consent, an enrolled student may complete a Request to Prevent Disclosure of Directory Information form with the Records Manager in the Office of the Registrar.
 Requests to withhold information are in effect until the student provides written notification to the Office of the Registrar to rescind the request.

-NOTE: All recipients of federal financial aid should contact the Office of Financial Aid and consult the section of the catalog concerning financial aid to understand the implications of these attendance regulations on funding and the repayment of funding received.
-In addition, students should understand that failure to comply with these regulations may have an impact on TOPS eligibility, private insurance coverage, tax status, etc.
+- Recipients of Federal financial aid should contact the Office of Financial Aid and consult the section of the catalog concerning financial aid to understand the implications of withdrawals for non-attendance on funding and the repayment of funding received.
+Students must also understand that failure to attend class may have a negative impact on TOPS eligibility, private insurance coverage, tax status, or other financial assistance.

 If a student is transferring hours from another university in order to complete degree requirements at McNeese, the grade(s) from the other university must be received in the McNeese Office of the Registrar no later than the date specified in the Calendar link.